 “The 2021 KATE’S KIDS CLASS is made possible by KATE’S REAL FOOD, makers of delicious organic energy bars that #fuelyouradventures.”
 This class is for racers that will turn 12 years old and younger during 2021.
-The KATES KIDS CLASS will have their own championship and prizing from KATES REAL FOOD for the top racers at every Enduro and DH event.
-But here’s the big news the class participants will receive a free race entry and a free race day lift pass if applicable, thanks to the MAXXIS ESC, KATES and the venue.
+The KATE’S KIDS CLASS will have their own championship and prizing from KATE’S REAL FOOD for the top racers at every Enduro and DH event.
+But here’s the big news the class participants can receive a free race entry and a free race day lift pass if their parent volunteers for course marshalling during the race, thanks to the MAXXIS ESC, KATES, and the venue.

 All racers must have their parents sign a Maxxis ESC and a venue waiver at our onsite registration.
-For Pre-Registered KATES KIDS CLASS Racers there will be no registration fee or lift ticket fee for race day.
 We all really want to grow our sport and feel this is a great way to get the kids started.

 Racers should be self-sufficient and carry their own hydration, tools and tubes.
-All Maxxis ESC Rules should be followed by the CLIF Kid including assistance and shuttling aspects.
+All Maxxis ESC Rules should be followed by Kate’s Kid Class including assistance and shuttling aspects.

-The racers in the KATES KIDS CLASS Enduro must stay together with assigned officials during the race.
-On practice days racers in the class my practice with a race registered parent or guardian.
+The racers in the KATE’S KIDS CLASS Enduro must stay together with assigned officials during the race.
+On practice days racers in the class, may practice with a race registered parent or guardian.

 RACING WITH YOUR KID